UNLOCKING THE HIDDEN TRUTH OF THE FASHION INDUSTRY

 We uphold radical transparency as a fundamental axis of our organisation.
 Our goal is to unlock the hidden truth of the fashion industry and to make the entire supply chain more democratic.

-We have established a key collaboration with the sustainable fashion consulting company BCOME.
-Together with BCOME, we have carried out a deep analysis of our production processes, measuring our environmental footprint with the goal of giving customers true, clear and concise information about our entire supply chain.
+We establish a key collaboration with the sustainable fashion consulting company BCOME.
+Together with BCOME, we carry out a deep analysis of our production processes, measuring our environmental footprint with the goal of giving customers true, clear and concise information about our entire supply chain.

-Thanks to the project developed in collaboration with BCOME, we can confirm that in the production of the various FW20 collection designs we achieve to save over 219.000 litres of water compared with sneakers made from leather.
+Thanks to the project developed in collaboration with BCOME, we can confirm that in the production of our last collection we achieve to save over 158.102 litres of water compared with sneakers made from leather.

 The introduction of biodegradable raw materials, such as corn and bamboo, is crucial to reduce carbon emissions and toxicity.
-In fact, with the FW20 collection we emitted 84.200 kg less CO2 and 9.300 grams less PO4 compared with sneakers made from leather.
+In fact, with our last collection we emitted 29.706 kg less CO2 and 17.731 grams less PO4 compared with sneakers made from leather.

 The social sphere is another main focus area of the study conducted with BCOME.

 Around 100 people contribute to the creation of one of our sneaker designs, from first sketches, to the cultivation and treatment of new raw materials, to the cutting, sewing, vulcanising and packaging which get the product ready for sale.